opnsense/docs/source/manual/how-tos/pac.rst

 Second Step: Create Proxy Servers
 ---------------------------------

-Now switch to PAC -> Proxies and add new proxy servers.
+Now switch to :menuselection:`PAC --> Proxies` and add new proxy servers.

 =========== ================================================================
 Name        Enter a name which will be shown at the rules view for selection